steph-xue/email/README.md

 ## Mail App
 **Login**
-- Users must login to their account using their credentials to access the mail application &nbsp;
+- Users must login to their account using their credentials to access the email application &nbsp;

 ![Login](/mail/static/mail/images/login.png?raw=true "Login")